davehasacat/airflow-stocks-elt/README.md

-# Airflow Stocks ETL Project
+# Airflow Stocks ELT Project

 This project is a complete, containerized ELT (Extract, Load, Transform) environment designed for processing stock data.
 It uses a modern data stack to orchestrate data pipelines, manage transformations, and store data, providing a robust foundation for financial analysis and backtesting.